anitaposch/anita-grav/user/pages/04.blog/articles-missing/4-bch, bsv, btg, btc, btc2, btcv...what to invest in.md

 For further information on how to use bitcoin I recommend my talk about Bitcoin Basics I gave in Zimbabwe earlier this year: https://youtu.be/0TwKdJIMBIs

-Send me your questions via <a href="https://anita.link/vm">anita.link/vm</a> and I will answer them.